alandove/godot-ink-learning/README.md

 all the way down to Ink, and set the Inklecate Path to point to the local copy of the executable.

-## Basic Usage
+## Basic usage

 In the Add Node menu, create an InkPlayer node.
+You can rename it, but for these examples we'll continue calling it InkPlayer.

-## GDScript Usage Tips from the Scraper Page
+## GDScript usage: loops

+This is adapted from the scraper page, which was mostly correct.

 To get text, call the `.Continue()` method:

 ```
-var story = get_node("Story")
+onready var story = $InkPlayer
+...

 while story.CanContinue:
     print(story.Continue())
     # Alternatively, text can be accessed from story.CurrentText